toolness/fancy-friday/README.md

 This is intended to be a percentage of the maximum points possible in a play session: the metagame can scale it as needed.

+#### **Microgame::autoplay**

+This boolean property determines whether the microgame starts playing immediately after it is finished loading.

 ### Microgame Methods

 #### **Microgame::play()**

+If the microgame is still loading, this has the same effect as setting `autoplay` to `true`.

-Starts the play phase of the microgame.
-This can only be used when `microgameState` is `MICROGAME_READY`; otherwise, it does nothing.
+If used when `microgameState` is `MICROGAME_READY`, this starts the play phase of the microgame.

-Immediately after calling this method, `microgameState` becomes `MICROGAME_PLAYING`.

 ### Microgame Events